BR8KTIME/Resume-Helper-AgenticAI/README.md

 * Regression testing.

 This separation makes the system more predictable than relying on a single LLM prompt to perform generation, validation, and self-correction simultaneously.

 ---

-## 🚧 Current Limitations

-The system intentionally does not claim to provide perfect factual verification.

-Semantic claims such as:

-* "Did the candidate actually implement this algorithm?"
-* "Was this metric really achieved?"
-* "Does this sentence exaggerate the candidate's contribution?"

-require contextual judgment and are therefore audited by an LLM-based reviewer.

-Likewise, the current EUC-KR/CP949 byte calculation is deterministic but does not perform full native character encoding.
-It should therefore be treated as an estimation rule rather than a general-purpose EUC-KR encoder.

-These limitations are documented explicitly to keep the system's claims aligned with its implementation.

----